Why did I train to be a counsellor?

 Building a safe and genuine therapeutic relationship between myself and my clients is at the heart my approach, but it is not always enough to help people feel better.
-So in addition I offer, in collaboration with the client, a range of theories and interventions tailored to your unique needs.
+So in addition I offer, in collaboration with you, a range of theories and interventions tailored to your unique needs.
 I am particularly interested in compassion, living a meaningful life and the role of psychoeducation.

 I am accredited by the National Counselling and Psychotherapy Society, and work to their strict ethical standards and policies.